Jubatian/rrpge-spec/specs/userlib/ftile.rst

 - 0x0012: Set to the PRAM bank of source
 - 0x0013: Zeroed (so assumes no source partitioning)
 - 0x0014: Set to 0xFF00 (no source partitioning)
-- 0x0015: Set according to the Blit configuration (using Block Blitter)
 - 0x0016: Set according to the Blit configuration
 - 0x0017: Set to the tile height
 - 0x0018: Set to the tile width
 - 0x0019: Zeroed

-The function also sets up the three associated CPU RAM locations (0xFABC, 0xFABD, 0xFABE).
+The function also sets up the three associated CPU RAM locations (0xFA92, 0xFA93, 0xFA94).

-0xE0B2: Blit tile at arbitrary location
+0xE13A: Blit tile at arbitrary location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- F.name: us_btile_blit
+- F.name: us_ftile_blit
-- Cycles: 150
+- Cycles: 180
 - Param0: Tileset structure pointer
 - Param1: Tile index
 - Param2: Destination start offset, whole